 It’s no secret that the COVID-19 pandemic kickstarted an unprecedented eCommerce boom.
 Even today, it shows no signs of slowing.
 Whether your business was already online or had to perform a pandemic pivot and launch your very first eCommerce store, odds are good that you found yourself navigating more demand than ever online.

 That’s great news — but might have exposed some cracks in the foundation of your Shopify approach.

-Maybe an influx of mobile users reminded you that your site hasn’t been optimized for the 72.9% of eCommerce sales that are projected to happen on mobile devices in 2021.
+Maybe an influx of mobile users reminded you that your site hasn’t been optimized for the $710 billion of mobile commerce sales that are projected to happen in 2025.
 Or perhaps the brand assets you pulled together for your products and key pages are looking rough around the edges after you’ve had some time to sit with them.
 Or maybe you’re discovering gaps in the structure of your site — shortcuts that might have lowered the cost of your Shopify upfront but are holding you back now.
 Like hitting the limits of default Shopify templates, or missing key integrations like a blog and social commerce-ready product pages.

 Any agency worth its salt can help you break down these problems, but taking some time to identify points of friction on your site — for you and for your customers — will help determine your priorities for an upgrade.

 If a few problems have already occurred to you, it’s probably time for a change.